Nikon D600 vs Sony A9

 The A9 is a recent model that features in the current product line-up of Sony.
 In contrast, the D600 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D600 was succeeded by the Nikon D610.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon D600 vs Sony A9

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D600 and the Sony A9?
-A synthesis of the relative strong points of each of the models is listed below.
+Which camera is better?
+The listing below highlights the relative strengths of the two models.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.9 EV of extra DR).